Westendorf, Tyrol: Geography

-Westendorf lies on a sunny terrace of the Brixental valley, at the foot of the Choralpe.
+Westendorf lies on a sunny terrace of the Brixental valley at the foot of the Choralpe.
 The parish consists of a clustered village (Haufendorf) and other hamlets and farmsteads in the surrounding area, as well as an industrial estate.
 To the south the Windautal, a popular recreation area, branches off.

-A large part of the parish is wooded or used for agricultural purposes.
+A large part of the woods was cleared for agricultural purposes.